 Like HPUX, we do not have a direct command to see the mapping of disks.
 In HP, both hardware (server), OS software (HPUX), and virtualization technology (iVM) all three products are owned/developed by HP.
 This makes it possible to integrate tasks into a single command.
 Since VMware, Linux is not a single vendor configuration, I think it’s not yet possible to get things done with single-line command.

 To map VMware disks to Linux VM, we need to check and relate the SCSI id of disks.

 Check VM settings and identify disk SCSI id.

 As highlighted in above screenshot, identify your SCSI id.
 Here its 0:0

 Now login to Linux VM and execute below command :

 # dmesg | grep -i 'Attached SCSI disk' Attached scsi disk sda at scsi0, channel 0, id 0, lun 0 Attached scsi disk sdb at scsi0, channel 0, id 1, lun 0

-We are filtering disk messages from syslog to get disk SCSI id identified by kernel.
+We are filtering disk messages from syslog at the boot, to get disk SCSI id identified by the kernel.
 This will show us disk names along with 4 numbers.
-Every disk has 4 numbers displayed in output. scsi, channel, id and lun.
+Every disk has 4 numbers displayed in the output.
+SCSI, channel, id, and lun.
 We are interested here in channel and id numbers.

-Sometimes RDM disks are assigned to guest from vmware in that case above method is not sufficient to identify disks.
-You have to another approach.
+Sometimes RDM disks are assigned to guests from VMware in that case above method is not sufficient to identify disks.
+You have another approach.